 Sales price – Fair market value at the time of decedent’s death = Capital gain

-When selling an inherited property as an expat, you will also need to consider how best to comply with foreign tax laws.
+When selling an inherited property as an expat, you will also need to consider how best to comply with foreign tax laws in the property is located in, and potentially the country you reside.
 Many expats find it worthwhile to collaborate with a tax professional or a qualified international tax attorney, and/or an international estate planner.

 Tax implications of foreign real estate sales – additional examples